hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/812_buddhas_message.md

 be better understood if it is looked at in our way.
 In the Upanishads there is already the great doctrine of the Âtman and the Brahman.
 The Atman, Self, is the same as Brahman, the Lord.
 This Self is all that is;
 It is the only reality.
-Mâyâ, delusion, makes us see It as different.
+Māyā, delusion, makes us see It as different.
 There is one Self, not many.
 That one Self shines in various forms.
 Man is man's brother because all men are one.
 A man is not only my brother, say the Vedas, he is myself.
 Hurting any part of the universe, I only